tusdotnet/tusdotnet.wikisource/Custom-data-store.md

 This interface adds support for the expiration extension allowin the server to remove incomplete files after a period of time.
 Files that have expired will return 404 by tusdotnet.
 Files are still accessible for the server using the store's methods.

 Read more: http://tus.io/protocols/resumable-upload.html#expiration
+Read more on the wiki on how to setup cleanup of expired files: https://github.com/smatsson/tusdotnet/wiki/Removing-expired-incomplete-files

 ```csharp
 public interface ITusExpirationStore